-Due to the ongoing market volatility and the associated changes that have and may continue to occur with master limited partnerships (“MLPs”) and other energy companies, as well as the impact that these changes continue to have on closed-end funds that invest in MLPs, the Fund will continue to evaluate the stability and appropriateness of its distribution rate in the months ahead.
+Due to changes that may continue to occur in the master limited partnership (“MLP”) and energy markets, as well as the impact that these changes may have on closed-end funds that invest in MLPs, the Fund will continue to evaluate the stability and appropriateness of its distribution rate in the months ahead.
 The Fund currently intends to make regular monthly cash distributions to holders of its common stock at a fixed rate per share, to be determined based on the projected net rate of return of the Fund’s investments as well as other factors, subject to ongoing review and adjustment from time to time.
 The Fund currently intends to pay its regular monthly distributions out of its distributable cash flow, which generally consists of (1) cash and paid-in-kind distributions from MLPs or their affiliates, dividends from common stocks, interest from debt instruments and income from other investments held by the Fund less (2) current or accrued operating expenses, including leverage costs, if any, and taxes on its taxable income.

 The Fund expects that a portion of its distributions to stockholders will constitute a non-taxable return of capital.
-A “return of capital” is a distribution by the Fund that exceeds the Fund’s current and accumulated earnings and profits and which represents a return of a common stockholder’s original investment, and should not be confused with a dividend.
+A “return of capital” is a distribution by the Fund which represents a return of a common stockholder’s original investment, and should not be confused with a dividend.
 To the extent the Fund pays a return of capital, a common stockholder's basis in Fund shares will be reduced, which will increase a capital gain or reduce a capital loss upon sale of those shares.
 There is no assurance that the Fund will always be able to pay distributions of a particular size, or that a distribution will consist solely of the Fund’s current and accumulated earnings and profits.